ppy/osu-wiki/news/2024/2024-05-07-osutaiko-world-cup-2024-concludes.md

 >
 > Hmm... when I was composing 'Train of Thought', I was falling in love in jazz playlists.
 >
-> Because of that I'd say I had influenced during composing the song are NIWASHI, Sobrem, and although not in the rhythm game side Kapustin and 8-bit Big Band are!
+> Because of that I'd say some influences when composing the song were NIWASHI, Sobrem and, although not in the rhythm game side, Kapustin and 8-bit Big Band!
 >
-> I truly love who I mentioned above are because they have theirs own personality.
+> I truly love them because they have their own personality.

 What is your favourite rhythm game song?

-> As you know the song, I really love 'Synthesis' by tn-shi these days!!
+> You may know this one, but I really love 'Synthesis' by tn-shi these days!!
 >
-> Its lyrics makes ears be delight, and overwhelming melody excites my heart.
+> Its lyrics are delightful to the ears, and its overwhelming melody excites my heart.
 >
-> Especially in the final build-up, where chords changes unexpectedly, chorus is structured to the song as the ultimate finale is truly impressive!
+> Especially in the final build-up, where the key changes unexpectedly, the chorus is structured as the song's ultimate finale and it's truly impressive!

 ::{#r_j}::